icflorescu/icflorescu/README.md

 ## The long(er) story

-You can find my full-length boring ~~obituary~~ LinkedIn profile at [linkedin.com/in/icflorescu](https://www.linkedin.com/in/icflorescu/), [see](https://github.com/icflorescu/icflorescu/blob/main/ionut-cristian-florescu--resume.pdf)/[download](https://raw.githubusercontent.com/icflorescu/icflorescu/main/ionut-cristian-florescu--resume.pdf) my résumé, but here's the blurb:
+You can find my boring, full-length ~~obituary~~ LinkedIn profile at [linkedin.com/in/icflorescu](https://www.linkedin.com/in/icflorescu/), but here's the blurb:
 - 25+ years of experience in web and software development
 - I've worked for various companies (from mid-sized to large multinationals such as [Allianz](https://www.allianztiriac.ro/) and Garanta — [member of National Bank of Greece](https://www.nbg.gr/en/group)) during the initial part of my career; for the last part I've been working as an independent developer
 - I sometimes ~~rant~~ write about technology and its impact on human behaviour in [articles like these](https://www.linkedin.com/in/icflorescu/recent-activity/posts/).